Top 10 Benefits of Milk Thistle Seeds

 Milk thistle has been used for 2,000 years as a natural remedy for numerous health ailments.
 It’s most often recognized for its detoxifying properties, but there’s much more to it than that.

-While more research still needs to be done to uncover the full impact milk thistle has on the body, one thing is clear: milk thistle is jam-packed with beneficial nutrients that impact the body in many positive ways.
+While more research still needs to be done to uncover the full impact on the body, one thing is clear: milk thistle is jam-packed with beneficial nutrients that impact the body in many positive ways.

-We’ve rounded up the top ten benefits of milk thistle to help you answer that question.
+We’ve rounded up the top 10 benefits of milk thistle to help you get excited about this amazing seed.

 1. Support natural detox

 One of the most intensely studied features of milk thistle is its ability to protect the liver and help it repair itself.

 According to the University of Maryland Medical Center’s Complementary and Alternative Medicine Guide, studies have suggested “that substances in milk thistle (especially a flavonoid called silymarin) protect the liver from toxins, including certain drugs, such as acetaminophen (Tylenol), which can cause liver damage in high doses.
 Silymarin has antioxidant and anti-inflammatory properties.
 And it may help the liver repair itself by growing new cells.”